 Armoire Desk

-Armoire desks are types of desks that are typically characterized by their tall, vertical structure and storage space.
-Armoire desks are often used in home offices, as they provide ample storage for office supplies and equipment.
+An armoire desk is a type that is typically characterized by its tall, vertical structure and storage space.
+These types of desks are often used in home offices, as they provide ample storage for office supplies and equipment.

 Many armoire desks also feature built-in shelving and drawers, making them ideal for storing paperwork and other materials.
-An upper shelf corrals reference books and magazine holders, and built-in cubbies are great for storing pencils, pens, scissors, and letter openers.
+An upper shelf corrals reference books, magazine holders, and built-in cubbies that are great for storing pencils, pens, scissors, and letter openers.

 Computer Armoire